-Proper pipe selection for a plant is really difficult task.
-Organized effort of Metallurgist and Process Engineers are required for proper selection.
-There are two approaches on pipe selection which are normally followed.
+Proper pipe selection for a plant is really a difficult task.
+Organized efforts of Metallurgist and Process Engineers are required for proper pipe selection.
+There are two approaches to pipe selection that are normally followed in industries.

-When pipelines and production facilities are being built the emphasis is placed on pipe wall.
-Generally there is a great amount of pipe, and quantities of fittings and valves are small by comparison.
-Minimizing of pipe wall is the major economic factor.
-The extra cost of custom made fittings is far outweighed by the savings on the pipe.
-Pipe is purchased by weight, so the added cost of high strength material to lower the pipe wall is a reasonable consideration.
-When high strength material is specified, extra inspection and more stringent interpretation are also necessary.
+When pipelines and production facilities are being built the emphasis is placed on the pipe wall thickness.
+Generally, there is a great amount of pipe, and quantities of fittings and valves are small by comparison.
+Minimizing the pipe wall is the major economic factor.
+The extra cost of custom-made fittings is far outweighed by the savings on the pipe.
+The pipe is purchased by weight, so the added cost of high-strength material to lower the pipe wall is a reasonable consideration.
+When high-strength material is specified, extra inspection and more stringent interpretation are also necessary.
 The cost of the extra inspection is also a reasonable consideration.
 Spare parts warehousing is a small consideration.

-When plants are built, the emphasis is on standardized materials.
+When plants are built, the pipe selection emphasis is on standardized materials.
 The design is such that materials made to the specified standard are adequate for the service.
-Certain specific services may require additional inspection, or special requirements, but these are for service, and not economics.
+Certain specific services may require additional inspection or special requirements, but these are for service, and not economics.

 - The minimum allowable pipe size, including vents and drains, is NPS 3/4.

-- Standard for Wall Thickness: Wall thickness may be expressed as wt, std, xs, and xxs, schedule, and plate thickness.
+- The standard for Wall Thickness: Wall thickness may be expressed as wt, std, xs, and XXS, schedule, and plate thickness.
 Weight classes and schedules are defined in ASTM A53.

-- Pipe Made From Plate: Pipe made from plate shall have the wall thickness expressed in mm.
+- Pipe Made From Plate: A pipe made from a plate shall have the wall thickness expressed in mm.

 - Wall Thickness Standardization: Wall thickness standardization is necessary to minimize stocking requirements, and take advantage of quantity pricing.
-In the plant approach, pipe is not specified in a vacuum.
-Pipe is welded to flanges and fittings in relatively large quantities.
-The major criterion in pipe wall selection may not be from temperature and pressure, but from availability of fittings and flanges.
+In the plant approach, the pipe is not specified in a vacuum.
+The pipe is welded to flanges and fittings in relatively large quantities.
+The major criterion in pipe wall selection may not be from temperature and pressure, but from the availability of fittings and flanges.
 Piping is a system, and other items must be considered during selection.
-When pipe is made from plate, the accompanying fittings may be special order, and affect the critical path.
+When a pipe is made from a plate, the accompanying fittings may be in a special order, and affect the critical path.